itsHudson/Data_Structure/Practice/Lesson_0002 - Functions/Question 006/README.md

 - Condition Set and Requirement:
-  - A:
+  - A: Must be legal earth dweller AND quiz score ≥ 50
-  - B:
+  - B: Must be handsome/beautiful AND quiz score ≥ 25
-  - Final Decision:
+  - Final Decision: Eligible if A OR B

 ```text